 See further my page Multiple discrimination.

 Discrimination because one is perceived to have a disability can be direct discrimination.
-One does not need to actually have a disability, or it may not be a disability as legally defined.
+One does not need to actually have a disability, or it may be an impairment that does not meet the legal definition of disability.

 For more, see Perceived disability.